mkosir/frontend-monorepo-boilerplate/README.md

 Convention over configuration should be followed as much as possible as described in [Conventions.md](https://github.com/mkosir/turborepo-boilerplate/blob/main/README_CONVENTIONS.md)

+TLDR:

+- **Code is organized and grouped by feature.** Place code as close to where it's relevant as possible.
+- Strive for data immutability.
+- Client global state is discouraged.
+If truly needed use Zustand (no Redux).
+- Use named exports.
+In case of exceptions [eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) is disabled (e.g. Next.js pages)

 ## Monorepo

 Monorepo features and conventions:

 - Monorepo is being quite highly opinionated in order to achieve best developer experience.
-It's meant to be used as frontend only monorepo, 100% TypeScript, Material UI support (UI component library, shared theme across all apps and packages etc.), consistent codebase across whole monorepo with automated tooling in place as ESLint, Prettier, TypeScript, conventional commits etc.
+It's meant to be used as frontend only monorepo, 100% TypeScript, consistent codebase across whole monorepo with automated tooling in place as ESLint, Prettier, TypeScript, conventional commits etc.
+- Monorepo includes two styling solutions (feel free to remove one, depending on you use case):
+  - Material UI support (UI component library, shared theme across all apps and packages etc.),
+  - Tailwind
 - Workspaces:
   - It comes with two workspaces `apps` and `packages`.
   - All configurations (eslint, jest, material ui etc.) in `packages` are always prefixed with "config-" and imported into other workspaces directly from source without building (never transpiled).
   - All other `packages` beside configurations are always being built/transpiled and output to `dist/` folder.
-- All applications in monorepo are built with Next.js.
+- For consistency all applications in monorepo are built with Next.js, but can be easily replaced with any other React framework/tooling (Vite, Remix etc.)
-- All Next.js applications are [statically exported](https://nextjs.org/docs/advanced-features/static-html-export).
-- Monorepo doesn't include any implementation of micro-frontend architecture, but is prepared with that in mind, so it can be easily extended (adding shared state, page composition etc.)
+- Monorepo doesn't implement any high-level architectures (islands, micro-frontends), but is prepared with that in mind, so it can be easily extended (page composition, adding shared state etc.)

 [typescript-badge]: https://badges.frapsoft.com/typescript/code/typescript.svg?v=101
 [typescript-url]: https://github.com/microsoft/TypeScript